metio/terraform-provider-k8s/docs/data-sources/kafka_services_k8s_aws_cluster_v1alpha1_manifest.md

 Optional:

 - `broker_az_distribution` (String) The distribution of broker nodes across Availability Zones.
-By default, brokernodes are distributed among the Availability Zones of your Region.
-Currently,the only supported value is DEFAULT.
-You can either specify this value explicitlyor leave it out.
+By default, broker nodes are distributed among the Availability Zones of your Region.
+Currently, the only supported value is DEFAULT.
+You can either specify this value explicitly or leave it out.
 - `client_subnets` (List of String)
 - `connectivity_info` (Attributes) Information about the broker access configuration. (see [below for nested schema](#nestedatt--spec--broker_node_group_info--connectivity_info))
 - `instance_type` (String)